LeCharles Bentley

-LeCharles Vernon Bentley (born November 7, 1979) is an American former college and professional football player who was a center in the National Football League (NFL) for six seasons.
-He played college football for Ohio State University, earned consensus All-American honors, and was recognized as the best center in the country.
-The New Orleans Saints selected him in the second round of the 2002 NFL Draft, and he played professionally for the Saints and Cleveland Browns of the NFL.
+LeCharles Vernon Bentley (born November 7, 1979) is an American former professional football player who was a guard and center in the National Football League (NFL) for four seasons.
+He played college football for the Ohio State Buckeyes, earned consensus All-American honors, and won the Rimington Trophy.
+He was selected by the New Orleans Saints in the second round of the 2002 NFL draft.
 Bentley was a two-time Pro Bowl selection with the Saints.
-He retired after a knee injury.

 He was hired by the NFL as their senior advisor of player performance and development in April 2021.

-Early years
+Early life

 Bentley was born in Cleveland, Ohio.
 He played high school football at St. Ignatius High School in Cleveland.
 He was a two-year starter and was a three-year letterman, earning All-Ohio honors as a senior in 1997.